SlyyCooper/cursorrules-tools/README.md

 This repository contains five specialized tools to help developers get the most out of Cursor IDE by improving AI context, managing ignored files, analyzing dependencies, and more.

 ## Tools
 ### 1. `cr` (Cursor Rules)

-**Purpose**: Automatically generates and updates `.cursorrules` files to provide better context to Cursor's AI about your project structure.
+**Purpose**: Generates a `.cursorrules` template file to help you get started creating your own rules, providing better context to Cursor's AI.

 **Features**:
 - Creates a directory tree structure for your project
 - Maintains a system prompt in your `.cursorrules` file
 - Watches for file system changes to automatically update rules
 - Respects `.cursorignore` patterns
+- Creates a `.cursorrules` file with a basic template.

 **Usage**:
 ```bash